JohanGrims/JohanGrims/README.md

 - **ReactJS & TS**: Crafting dynamic and responsive UIs.
 - **Svelte (Kit)**: Building sleek and efficient web applications.
 - **Python**: Solving problems with elegant and readable code.
-- **Openai**: Always on the latest news and building projects with ChatGPT.
+- **OpenAI**: Always on the latest news and building projects with ChatGPT.

 ## 🌟 Fun Facts
 - I love turning complex problems into simple solutions.